ramp-kits/solar_wind/README.md

 [![Build Status](https://travis-ci.org/ramp-kits/solar_wind.svg?branch=master)](https://travis-ci.org/ramp-kits/solar_wind)

-_Authors: Gautier Nguyen, Joris van den Bossche, Guillaume Lemaitre & Nicolas Aunai_
+_Authors: Gautier Nguyen, Joris van den Bossche, Nicolas Aunai & Balazs Kegl_

-Impact craters in planetary science are used to date and characterize planetary surfaces and study the geological history of planets.
-It is therefore an important task which traditionally has been achieved by means of visual inspection of images.
-The enormous number of craters, however, makes visual counting impractical.
-The challenge in this RAMP is to design an algorithm to automatically detect crater position and size based on satellite images.
+Interplanetary Coronal Mass Ejections (ICMEs) result from magnetic instabilities occurring in the Sun atmosphere, and interact with the planetary environment and may result in intense internal activity such as strong particle acceleration, so-called geomagnetic storms and geomagnetic induced currents.
+These effects have serious consequences regarding space and ground technologies and understanding them is part of the so-called space weather discipline.

+ICMEs signatures as measured by in-situ spacecraft come as patterns in time series of the magnetic field, the particle density, bulk velocity, temperature etc. Although well visible by expert eyes, these patterns have quite variable characteristics which make naive automatization of their detection difficult.

+The goal of this RAMP is to detect Interplanetary Coronal Mass Ejections (ICMEs) in the data measured by in-situ spacecraft.

 #### Set up